 This post may contain affiliate links.
 For full affiliate disclosure click here.

-#metoo is raising awareness of the epidemic of sexual abuse.
+#metoo has been raising awareness of the epidemic of sexual abuse.
 But awareness alone doesn’t heal.
-Learn how you can be a good friend when she says “me too”.
+Learn how you can be a good friend when she (or he) says “me too”.

 When a Friend Tells you She’s been Sexually Abused